 - How I’d invest £2k in this FTSE 100 stock market crash

 - This FTSE 100 share price has fallen by over 33%.
 I’m buying and here's why

 - The Lloyds Bank share price is at its lowest since 2012!
 Here’s what I’m doing now

 - Top shares for 2020

-Alan Oscroft owns shares of Lloyds Banking Group.
+Andy Ross owns shares in Lloyds Banking Group.
 The Motley Fool UK has recommended Lloyds Banking Group.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2020